SmashIO/SmashFramework/README.markdown

 for game development on Flash, and Smash Engine helps you use them more effectively.

 Smash Engine is a fork of the popular PushButton Engine (version 2.0).
-PushButton Engine was used by ZaaLabs, PushButton Labs, Playdom, Zynga, Hive7 and other developers in commercial games.
+PushButton Engine was used by PushButton Labs, Playdom, Zynga, Hive7, ZaaLabs and other developers in commercial games.

 Unfortunately, PushButton Labs [closed its doors](http://pushbuttonlabs.com/) in late 2011.
-Smash is the same
+Smash Engine is the same commercial grade engine you're used to with PushButton Engine.

 Next Steps
 ----------